 Heavyweight Linen Blend Quilt Pillow Sham – Casaluna

 Now that we have all our pillow covers we need inserts.
 Here is the most important tip, get an insert 1 to 2 inches bigger than the pillow.
 This will make it look extra full and firm.
 For example, if your euro sham is 26 x 26 get an insert that is 28 x 28.
 Below are some of my favorite pillow inserts and my absolute favorite sleep pillow.

 Lauren Ralph Lauren Logo Medium Density King Pillow, Down Alternative – Favorite Sleep Pillow!

 Fjädrar 20″ X 20″ two-pack– These are my favorite pillow insert

 7. THROW BLANKET

-Last and final touch, a throw blanket for the end of the bed.
-This can be any style but I typically use a larger sized blanket.
+The last and final touch is a throw blanket for the end of the bed.
+This can be any style but I typically use a larger-sized blanket.
 Below are some of my favorites;

 I hope that this was a helpful guide on how to style your bed to look just like a magazine.
 I will be sharing my bedding picks next week so be on the lookout for my master bedroom bedding reveal ( see the post here)!
 Thank you for stopping by the blog ❤